New Time – New Place – New Year

 Intimate Roundtables, question & answer sessions, hands-on workshops, and much more!

-Hotel Information Click here to reserve your room at the Hyatt Regency New Orleans Hotel (601 Loyola Ave New Orleans, LA) or call either (877) 803-7534 (toll-free) or (504) 561-1234 and ask for the room block under the New Orleans Academy of Ophthalmology.
+Hotel Information Click here to reserve your room at the Hyatt Regency New Orleans Hotel (601 Loyola Ave New Orleans, LA) or call either (877) 803-7534 (toll-free) or (504) 561-1234 and ask for the room block under the NOAO.
 Rooms are $189 (single) and $214 (double) per night, and it is recommended that reservations should be made well in advance, as there will be limited room availability after April 2, 2020.

 If you are an NOAO member, please log in and visit your member page to register.
 Otherwise, please register by clicking the button below.